tibs/markup-history/notes-per-slide.rst

 Very successful because (the most popular variants) hit a good compromise on the simplicity/capability curve.

+Personally, I *think* that markdown would be improved a lot by just removing the ability to embed HTML.

 Hopefully CommonMark_ will improve the situation - for instance, github-flavoured markdown is at least now based on CommonMark.